 - Requested funds are matched with at least 10% cash or in-kind (0-5)

 The TREE Fund does not discriminate on the basis of race, color, creed, gender, sexual orientation, disability or national or ethnic origin.
 Current trustees of the TREE Fund or any member of the family of any such trustee are ineligible to receive grants from the TREE Fund.

 Recipients will be notified within 30 days of the Board’s award decision.
 The award letter will include a Grant Conditions and Agreement Form, which must be signed and returned within 30 days of the award notification date.
 The recipient will also be asked to upload a brief summary of the project (in layman’s terms) and a photo for use in TREE Fund and industry publications.

-Upon the TREE Fund’s receipt of the signed Grant Conditions and Agreement Form, the full amount of the award will be sent to the recipient.
+Upon the TREE Fund’s receipt of the signed Grant Conditions and Agreement Form and additional required documents, the full amount of the award less $1600 will be sent to the recipient.
 A final report is due to the TREE Fund within 15 days of the project completion date identified in the application.
 Upon review and approval of this final report, a final payment of $1,600 will be made.